Visit Us

 Our 900-acre property is protected under a conservation easement held by the Virginia Outdoors Foundation.
 We have 15 miles of trails that traverse a variety of habitats, including grasslands, shrublands, and forests of a variety of ages and that visit special attractions, including vernal pools, overlooks, huge trees, and historic spring houses.

 As you walk our trails, you can help us help us learn about the ecosystem by keeping your eyes and ears open.
 We use iNaturalist, eBird, Odonata Central, and eButterfly to document observations.
 Please look us up and add yours!
+We have been using Chronolog since 2022 to create a timelapse of the field station throughout the seasons.
+You can find up-to-date weather information through our Ambient Weather station.

 By attending an open-access day, you are affirming that you have read and agree to our liability release policy (click here).
 As you walk our trails, you can help us take care of the field station by keeping your eyes and ears open to help us learn about the ecosystem we’re a part of and by enjoying and respecting the plants and animals that live here.